run-ai/docs/docs/Researcher/tools/dev-x11forward-pycharm.md

 ## Setup the X11 Forwarding Tunnel

-Connect to the new job by running:
+Connect to the new Job by running:

 ``` shell
 ssh -X root@127.0.0.1 -p 2222